trys10studios/ios-module-project-protocols/README.md

 12. Create a protocol for a `CardGame`.
 It should have two requirements:
     * a gettable `deck` property
     * a `play()` method
-13. Create a protocol for tracking a card game as a delegate called `CardGameDelegate`.
-It should have two functional requirements:
-    * a function called `gameDidStart` that takes a `CardGame` as an argument
-    * a function with the following signature: `game(player1DidDraw card1: Card, player2DidDraw card2: Card)`
 14. Create a class called `HighLow` that conforms to the `CardGame` protocol.
-It should have an initialized `Deck` as a property, as well as an optional delegate property of type `CardGameDelegate`.
+It should have an initialized `Deck` as a property.
 15. As part of the protocol conformance, implement a method called `play()`.
 The method should draw 2 cards from the deck, one for player 1 and one for player 2.
 These cards will then be compared to see which one is higher.
 The winning player will be printed along with a description of the winning card.
 Work will need to be done to the `Suit` and `Rank` types above, so see the next couple steps before continuing with this step.
 16. Take a look at the Swift docs for the [Comparable](https://developer.apple.com/documentation/swift/comparable) protocol.
 In particular, look at the two functions called `<` and `==`.
 17. Make the `Rank` type conform to the `Comparable` protocol.
 Implement the `<` and `==` methods such that they compare the `rawValue` of the `lhs` and `rhs` arguments passed in.
 This will allow us to compare two rank values with each other and determine whether they are equal, or if not, which one is larger.